Architecture of Individuation (AOI)

 Physicalism’s terminus must generate — from nothing experiential — everything experiential.
 The transition from non-experience to experience is the hard problem of consciousness, and the history of attempts to explain it is a history of restating the problem in different vocabularies (neural correlates, information integration, global workspace, higher-order representation) without dissolving it.
 The terminus lacks the resources for the job.

-Multiple independent traditions converge on the structural observation that the ground of being exceeds the categories its own manifestation generates:
+Multiple traditions independently report that the ground of being exceeds the categories its own manifestation generates:

 - Daoism: “The Dao that can be told is not the eternal Dao” (Laozi, Daodejing 1).
 The ground cannot be captured in the language it gives rise to.